tu6ge/vue-uform/docs/nest.md

 # Nest of Object / Array <Badge type="tip" text="+0.3.0" />

-vue-uform support nest form field, this has object and array two way of nest.
+vue-uform supports nested form fields, including both objects and arrays.

 ## Object Nest

-this is an example of object nest method:
+Here is an example of nesting with an object:

 ```vue
 <template>